 Step-by-step Firmware Installation GuideLet’s see how to install the firmware on your Galaxy Note 9.
 Make sure you have more than 30% battery on your device.

 Step 1.
+Download the Android Pie firmware from the downloads section above – software version CSA2.
 Make sure you have downloaded the correct firmware file on your PC.
-See above for how to download correct firmware file for your Galaxy Note 9 and download links.
+Remember, this is only for the Galaxy Note 9 model no. SM-N960F.

 Step 2.
 Install Samsung USB driver (method 1 on the linked page) first of all.
 Double-click the .exe file of drivers to begin the installation.
 (Not required if you have already done this.)